AdamLevin7/labcodes/VectorOverlay/Example_VectorOverlay.md

 [FindContactIntervals](https://github.com/USCBiomechanicsLab/labcodes/blob/master/Documentation_General.md#function-findcontactintervals)

 ### Find Plate Corners

 Find the location of the force plate corners using the function _findplate_.
-You can use framestart to select another frame in the video to use for the selection (ie. if person is on the plate and blocks one of the corners).
-Use the _label_ argument to add a message that you want to remember (ie. Select both plates with Atttila49 FIRST).
-Corners should be selected in a CW direction starting with the TOP LEFT CORNER.
+**See the _findplate_ documentation for visual and directions for how to run this function**
 ```
 plate_area = findplate(os.path.join(path_video, file1_video),framestart=0,
                        label = 'Insert image here')
 ```

-* Insert a picture of how to select the corners of the plates properly

 Functions Used in this Section
 [findplate](https://github.com/USCBiomechanicsLab/labcodes/blob/master/Documentation_General.md#function-findplate)